TurBoss/blt/doc/combomenu.rst

     Specifies the region of the parent window that represent the button.
     Normally combomenus are aligned to the parent window.
-This allows you to align the menu a specific screen region.  *CoordList* is a list of two x,y coordinates pairs representing the two corners of the box.
+This allows you to align the menu a specific screen region.  *CoordList* is a list of four numbers: two x,y coordinates pairs representing the two corners of the box.

   **-cascade** *coordList*
     Specifies how to position the menu.
-This option is for *cascade* menus. *CoordList* is a list of x and y coordinates representing the position of the cascade menu.
+This option is for *cascade* menus. *CoordList* is a list of two numbers: the x and y coordinates representing the position of the cascade menu.

   **-popup** *coordList*
     Specifies how to position the menu.
-This option is for *popup* menus. *CoordList* is a list of x and y coordinates representing the position of the popup menu.
+This option is for *popup* menus. *CoordList* is a list of two numbers: the x and y coordinates representing the position of the popup menu.

   **-window** *windowName*